ASSASSINYM/swift-algorithms/Guides/Cycle.md

 conforms.

-The `FiniteCycledCollection` type always has `Collection` conformance, with `BidirectionalCollection` conformance when called on a bidirectional collection.
-`FiniteCycledCollection` also conforms to `LazyCollectionProtocol` when the base type conforms.
+The `FiniteCycledCollection` type always has `Collection` conformance, with `BidirectionalCollection`, `RandomAccessCollection`, and `LazySequenceProtocol` conformance when the base type conforms.

 ### Complexity